PradoAllan/so_long/README.md

 and some functions that is avaliable in the MinilibX library.

 ## Usage:
-First you need to clone this rep.
+First you need to clone this rep.<br />
 Paste the command bellow in your terminal:
 ```Shell
 git clone https://github.com/PradoAllan/so_long.git <directory_name>